 LLRN 203 Roots: History

 - A People's History of the World, 1400-present.
 I have been commissioned to write Oxford University Press' next world history textbook and edit a companion book of primary sources, Voices of a People's History of the World.
-These books are due in September 2020 and slated to appear in March 2022.
+These books are undergoing a confirming review and are slated to appear in 2022.

 Publications and Scholarly Activities